ethyca/fides/docs/fides/docs/development/documentation.md

 ---

-Documentation is incredibly important to Fides, both for explaining its concepts to general audiences and describing its usage to developers.
+Documentation is incredibly important to Fidesctl, both for explaining its concepts to general audiences and describing its usage to developers.

 ## Concepts

-Fides includes a great deal of "concept" documentation, which covers features, tutorials, guides, and examples separately from the auto-generated API reference.
+Fidesctl includes a great deal of "concept" documentation, which covers features, tutorials, guides, and examples separately from the auto-generated API reference.
 This page is part of the concept documentation for development!

 To write concept docs, add Markdown files to the `docs/fides/docs/` directory (or one of its subdirectories).
 To ensure that your page is displayed in the navigation, edit `mkdocs.yml` to include a reference to it.